nhooyr/blog/README.md

 I have tried to follow every best practice I can think of.
-This site was an exercise for me in trying to create the best frontend site I possibly could for my blog.
+This site was an exercise for me in trying to create the best frontend site I possibly could.

 Will follow up with a blog post soon.